 One of the groups on Facebook where I consistently offer marketing advice to groups of entrepreneurs recently had this post (edited for brevity and clarity) from a frustrated entrepreneur:

 When I first created my instagram, it was because I was told it’s something my business needed to do.
 I was posting motivational quotes because that is what my business is based on.
-After 100+ posts someone approached me and said my instagram page does not have a pattern and it looks sloppy.
-So I spent a lot of hours and redesigned all the pictures to make a pattern.
+After 100+ posts someone approached me and said my instagram page does not have a grid and it looks sloppy.
+So I spent a lot of hours and redesigned all the pictures to make a grid.

 90+ posts later, someone else said that they will charge me $300 to fix my instagram.
-I was confused because I JUST REDID IT.
+I was confused because I HAD JUST REDONE IT.
 They said I have no color scheme.
 So I paid them to revamp my instagram and did a color scheme.
 I admit, it looked a lot more organized.

 NOW, someone else came and said wow your posts are great etc but you only have 200 followers, so it must be your content.
 I need to revamp that for you and it will only cost $XXX.